Acute Pelvic Inflammatory Disease

 Previous Pelvic Inflammatory Disease

 Women with prior PID are twice as likely to develop the infection as those who have never had PID.
-From 20% to 25% of patients with one bout of PID suffer subsequent PID episodes.75, 14 Although these subsequent episodes of PID could represent recrudescences of a chronic latent bacterial infection, many appear to represent reinfection.
+From 20% to 25% of patients with one bout of PID suffer subsequent episodes of PID.8,12 Although these subsequent episodes of PID could represent recrudescences of a chronic latent bacterial infection, many appear to represent reinfection.
 Fortunately, recurrent bouts of PID are not as common when adequate antibiotic therapy is administered.
 Untreated male sexual patterns remain an important cause of reinfection.
 It is also likely, although unproved, that many recurrences result because tubal epithelium, previously damaged by infection, is susceptible to bacterial colonization because of ciliary destruction or depressed local defense mechanisms.

 Untreated Male Sexual Contacts

 Untreated males with urethral N. gonorrhoeae and C. trachomatis infection are an important source of the initial and subsequent episodes of PID.
-More than 80% of male sexual partners have not been treated for gonorrhea when the female presents with PID.76 About one-half of the male contacts with gonorrhea were asymptomatic, and 40% of asymptomatic men had urethral N. gonorrhoeae.
+More than 80% of male sexual partners have not been treated for gonorrhea when the female presents with PID.61 About one half of the male contacts with gonorrhea were asymptomatic, and 40% of asymptomatic men had urethral N. gonorrhoeae.
 The males remained asymptomatic for as long as 180 days after the females were treated.
 Symptomatic nongonococcal urethritis and asymptomatic chlamydial urethritis are also common among male contacts of patients with PID.
 Examination and treatment of male contacts are crucial to decrease the recurrence of PID.

 Human Immunodeficiency Virus Infection